-Last reviewed and updated: April 2026 — verified against current regulatory guidance and financial data.
+Last reviewed and updated: May 2026 — verified against current regulatory guidance and financial data.

-This guide draws on publicly available Humana policyholder documentation, Consumer Financial Protection Bureau (CFPB) billing dispute guidelines, and hundreds of real cardholder reports to give you the most complete explanation of this charge available anywhere online.
-Whether you enrolled in a Humana plan yourself, a family member set up autopay on a shared card, or you have no idea why “compben” is on your statement, the sections below cover every scenario — and the exact steps to resolve it.
+This guide draws on publicly available Humana policyholder documentation, Consumer Financial Protection Bureau (CFPB) billing dispute guidelines, and hundreds of real cardholder reports to deliver the most complete explanation of this charge available anywhere online.
+Whether you enrolled in a Humana plan yourself, a family member set up autopay on a shared card, or you have absolutely no idea why “compben” is on your statement, the sections below cover every scenario — and the exact steps to resolve it.

 - HUM COMPBEN E MER